Created by potrace 1.10, written by Peter Selinger 2001-2011

-The international marriage certificate is almost the same as the one you get in Denmark, except its Faroese and English.
+The international marriage certificate is almost the same as the one you get in Denmark, except it comes in Faroese and English.

-Torshavn does not conduct weddings on bank holidays.
+Tórshavn does not conduct weddings on public holidays.

 You do not have to provide witnesses your self if you are getting married in the Faroe Islands City Hall in Tórshavn.